 To prove your business is more than a stale logo, use Instagram to show the personality of your company and culture.
 Show who the employees are that make it possible for others to do business with you.

 Instagram allows you to be informal with your imagery.
 There is no need to have high dollar camera or video equipment.
 Typically, most smartphones are more than sufficient for taking these images and videos.
 Plus you can always add one of the many Instagram filters to your image to a new look.
 And if you want to take your images to the next level, check out some of these Instagram photo tips.

 Using Instagram and your business offerings allows for the showcasing of your products and services.
+Also, you can use this platform for online live shopping.
 However, instead of simply taking pictures of the end result (much like products listed on your website), why not show the story behind what goes into making the product or service?